 I first wrote about Rogerson seven years ago, for the Sacramento Business Journal.
 At the time, he told me his Down Under back-story—how, when he was 21 years old, his grandfather gave him $10,000, which Rogerson used to build a house in his native Melbourne.
 “My dad was a plumber,” he said, “and everybody pitched in.”

-Rogerson still believes in collaboration, many homes and five businesses later—including his ownership of an executive-suites complex, an office equipment business and both retail and wholesale travel agencies (one of which he says he sold for “240 percent of the original purchase price” just before that industry was largely rendered obsolete by the Internet).
-To help a client sell or buy a business he might bring in attorneys, accountants and an escrow company.
-In California, buying a business especially becomes a multi-player transaction.
+Rogerson still believes in collaboration, many homes, and five businesses later.
+It includes his ownership of an executive suites complex, an office equipment business, and both retail and wholesale travel agencies (one of which he says he sold for “240 percent of the original purchase price” just before that industry was largely rendered obsolete by the Internet).

 That’s collaboration.